The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 What is a test drive

-Literally, the English phrase test drive translates into "test drive" , better known also as " road test ".
+Literally, the English expression test drive translates to “driving test” , also better known as “ road test ”.
 In reality, however, a few differences emerge if we thoroughly investigate the use that the motor industry makes of the two terms.
 The "road test" formula, in fact, is usually used by newspapers that deal specifically with engines to report the columns dedicated to reviews of new cars, made after a test drive that takes place "on the road".
 The test drive , on the other hand, refers to the possibility that car dealerships give potential customers to test the car they intend to buy, taking a short test drive .
 Finally, in some cases, events during which you have the opportunity to drive famous cars, such as Ferrari or Lamborghini, also take the name of test divas, even within official circuits.
-Adrenaline-pumping experiences very similar to track days , which also take place at the Autodromo Nazionale Monza
+Adrenaline-filled experiences very similar to track days, which also take place at the Autodromo Nazionale Monza

 Find out more about Track Days